methylDragon/smile-activated-dispenser/README.md

 - **DEBUG**
   - Print DEBUG info
 - **SOUND_ON**
-  - Play a celebratory sound when the dispenser is triggered
+  - Play a celebratory sound when the dispenser is triggered (MLG HORNS)
 - **SERIAL_ON**
   - Put this to True if you have a connected Arduino
 - **DIFFICULTY_FACTOR**